BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 <strong>What I'm doing next:</strong><br />

 <br/><strong>Known Bugs to Fix:</strong><br/>
-• Find out why/when D.txt is being created by error.<br/>
+• Find out why/when D.txt is being created by error, or prevent it from being created as a temp. fix.<br/>
 • Find out why array is coming through as many arrays instead of just one (with each letter per numbered array).<br/>

 <br/><strong>Small Changes:</strong><br/>